amanpro30/aima-gsoc/README.md

 <ul>
 	<li> Very strong coding ability.
 Give us a link to some projects you've done.
 	<li> Very <i>clear</i> coding, commenting, and documentation writing skills.
-Your code not only has to be correct, it also has to be easy top understand, and easy to see the connection between your code and the description of the algorithms in the textbook.
+Your code not only has to be correct, but it also has to be easy to understand, and easy to see the connection between your code and the description of the algorithms in the textbook.
     <li> Enthusiasm for helping other people by explaining things well.
 		Show us some examples of your work in this area.